Morong, Rizal: Artistry

 Morong is also known for its "Kayas Kawayan".
 The town is the first and is known to make Baluwartes, an art made of bamboo, with intricate designs.
-Usually used during special events such as weddings, cordero, and fiestas, its usually found in the entrance gate of the event.
-During cordero, the lamb- which is made of cake, sweet potatoes and potatoes, is placed and processioned around the town until the church in a small kayas kawayan, carried by men, adorned with flowers.
+Usually used during special events such as weddings, cordero, and fiestas, it is usually found in the entrance gate of the event.
+During cordero, the lamb which is made of cake, sweet potatoes and potatoes, is placed and processioned around the town until the church in a small kayas kawayan, carried by men, adorned with flowers.

 Now this art is being copied by the nearby towns.

 Games

 Some of the famous games in Morong, Rizal are the following.
 This dates from the 1940s to 1997.